Hamburger

 Qatar

-There are no discrimination laws in Qatar except for provisions which state that a woman must be paid the same as a man if she performs the same work and must be provided with the same opportunities with regards to training and promotion.
+There are no standalone discrimination laws in Qatar except for provisions which state that a woman must be paid the same as a man if she performs the same work and must be provided with the same opportunities with regards to training and promotion.
 The topic of discrimination is however addressed in Qatar's Constitution which prohibits discrimination on numerous grounds.
 Qatar is a signatory to (and ratified) a number of international conventions relating to human rights and discrimination.
 Qatar has also set up a number of human rights committees that in turn ultimately ensure that individuals are treated fairly and on equal footing and are not discriminated against.

 Romania